imsushant12/imsushant12/README.md

 <p align="justify">
 <samp>
 I am an enthusiastic and goal-driven Senior Year Student at Lakshmi Narain College of Technology Excellence pursuing my bachelor's in Computer Science and Engineering.
 Following my passion for technology, I have never kept myself restricted to the assigned course's curriculum; instead, I always look to explore and learn about new technologies around me.
-I'm currently working as Intelligent Automation Engineer at **PwC, India**.
-I have experience in Development and Content Writing.
-I have brainstormed and delivered more than 250 articles on @scaleracademy platform and more than 50 articles on @geeksforgeeks platform.
-I constantly work on open-source, and I have been a Project Administrator, Mentor, and Participant in various open-source initiatives. <br><br> Being a wordsmith who loves playing with words, I worked for organizations like Scaler and GeeksForGeeks.
+I'm currently working as an Intelligent Automation Engineer at <b>PwC, India</b>.
+I have experience in Development and Content Writing. <br><br> Being a wordsmith who loves playing with words, I worked for organizations like Scaler and GeeksForGeeks.
 I documented my projects, learnings, and knowledge on various technical topics like C/C++, Python, Front end development, DBMS, OS, and open-source development to give back to my community and share the knowledge with those who desire to learn.
-I'm a Senior Year Student currently undertaking my bachelor's in Computer Science and Engineering.
-I am a pragmatic programmer who loves to create major and minor projects. <br><br>
+I have brainstormed and delivered more than 250 articles on <b>Scaler Academy</b> platform and more than 50 articles on the <b>GeeksForGeeks</b> platform.
+I constantly work on open-source, and I have been a Project Administrator, Mentor, and Participant in various open-source initiatives. <br><br>
 As a community-driven individual sharing responsibility to serve and upskill the technical community, I joined the prestigious <a href="https://studentambassadors.microsoft.com/en-US/profile/69370" target="_blank" style="text-decoration:none">Microsoft</a> Learn Student Ambassadors program, reached to Beta level, conducted 10+ events on topics like Azure and its technologies, cloud computing, and mentored 100s of students via other platforms as well like Hack TX.
 </samp>
 </p>